-In a non-emergency situation, Lifeguards are required to call for assistance from the Supervisor.
+In a non-emergency situation, Pool Monitors are required to call for assistance from the Supervisor.
 All pool closures should be informed to Management.
-Management should properly communicate the closure to the district management team.
+Management should properly communicate the closure to the Regional Manager and the Regional Manager will communicate with the Property management.